SAP-samples/teched2022-AP160/exercises/ex2/README.md

 23. Search for the Mashup we searched in step 4 and click on ">" displayed in front of the mashup name.
 <img width="1669" alt="image" src="https://user-images.githubusercontent.com/84871522/199812399-bf728c25-7a94-4be9-8f41-dda0107be597.png">

 24. "Edit Properties" pop up would display.
-For "sap-soldtoparty" parameter, select "Fields/Default External Business Partner ID" Then click "Apply".
+For "sap-soldtoparty" parameter, select "Fields/Default External Business Partner ID".
 <img width="1666" alt="image" src="https://user-images.githubusercontent.com/84871522/199812668-2d7b9ff6-f760-457d-9777-a5a2ca04bee1.png">

 25. Click Apply in the "Edit Properties" pop up.